awto/effectfuljs/README.md

 Theare are typically small, some of them are just tiny wrappers of well known interfaces, such as Promises and Rx Observables.

-The compiler converts ES5 to ES5 without any syntax extensions.
+The compiler converts ES8 to ES8 and doesn't need any syntax extensions.
 So it may be applied to results of other compilers targeting JS such as CoffeeScript, TypeScript, Babel etc.

 It stratifies input JavaScript code into two levels, namely object and meta level.
 Their separation may be either explicit or implicit.